America-107/cat_carkeys/README.md

-# ISNT MINE ITS FROM https://github.com/CptnCat
+# Pleas Knowthis
+This Script isnt from me, i just reworked it.
+Original Creator: https://github.com/CptnCat

-# ðŸ¤– Discord
+# Discord
 If you need assistance with the script, join my discord and I will help you.
 Please report any bugs on my discord.
 [Discord](https://discord.gg/wPCTtQP7UT)

-# âœï¸ Description
+# Description
 This FiveM script is a complete carlock system with a wide range of features and extensive configurable settings.

-# â­ Features
+# Features
 - Steal keys from other vehicles.
 - Grant a key to another player for your owned vehicle.
 - Players can throw away a stolen key (configurable).